turingschool-examples/lively-wildflower-5615/README.md

 * Hotels have a name and a location.
   * ex: `name: 'Echo Mountain Inn', location: 'Echo Mountain'`

 * Rooms have a rate (price per night), and a suite designation.
 (For simplicity, let's assume the rate is a whole dollar price and use an integer.)
   * ex: `rate: 125, suite: "Presidential"`

 * Guests have a name and the number of nights they'll be staying.
   * ex: `name: 'Charlize Theron', nights: 3`

 ## Model Setup
 * Hotels have many Rooms.
+Parent/Child 1:M
 * Rooms belong to a Hotel.
+Child/Parent M:1
 * Guests have many Rooms.
+Many to Many
 * Rooms have many Guests.
+Many to Many

+Guest_Rooms is a join table that has a column for guest_id and room_id.

 Some of the initial model set up and testing has been done for you.
 Make sure your models & relationships are ready before starting user stories.
 You do not need to test for or create any model validations.